AMND-git/AMND/README.md

 ---
 Two main packages must be installed to run our program.
 * [Chainer] (https://chainer.org/).
 It is a framework for neural networks.
 We recommend Chainer 1.13.0 since different versions may cause unexpected errors.
 * [OpenCV] (http://opencv.org/).
 It is a library mainly for computer vision and image processing.
-We recommend OpenCV 3.2.0 since other versions may cause unexpected errors.
+We recommend OpenCV 3.2.0 since different versions may cause unexpected errors.
 * Several packages are required for using these two packages.
 Please read the official documentations.

 USAGE